-IPL 2018 Mumbai Indians squad analysis, fixtures, venue, key players, list of matches
+IPL 2018 Mumbai Indians team, squad analysis, players: Full list of MI fixtures and list of matches with venue

-IPL 2018: Mumbai Indians to the Indian Premier League is what Real Madrid is to La Liga.
+IPL 2018: The defending champions, Mumbai Indians have got off to a disastrous start in the 11th edition of the Indian Premier League.
+Led by Rohit Sharma, Mumbai lost their first two matches.
+The top-order has emerged as a big concern for captain Rohit Sharma as Evin Lewis and Ishan Kishan have failed to put up big scores.
+Hardik Pandya’s injury added to his woes as MI lost their first two matches in the last over.
+Mumbai Indians to the Indian Premier League is what Real Madrid is to La Liga.
 Owned by Nita Ambani, the Blue Army has always gone after the best players, often putting together the most star-studded line-ups in the IPL.
 However, when the management would look back at IPL auction 2018, they would feel that they might have missed a trick!
 Mumbai Indians may not the best team on paper this year but it surely isn’t a one you can take lightly.
 The management did well to keep their core intact.
 MI’s biggest strength will be their skipper – Rohit Sharma who was retained along with Jasprit Bumrah and Hardik Pandya.

 Apart from this, Mumbai Indians also bought two of their stars – Krunal Pandya and Kieron Pollard through RTM.
 The franchise also made a smart choice by buying young Ishan Kishan as their wicketkeeper-batsman, an area where they have struggled over the years, trying different names like Ambati Rayudu, Parthiv Patel, Jos Buttler and Aditya Tare.
 Kishan will most likely open the batting alongside destructive West Indian